cjacker/opensource-toolchain-w80x-air101-air103/README.md

 | GND      | GND        |

-## Make your own CK-Link Lite debugger with STM32F103
+## Option 2 : Make your own CK-Link Lite debugger with STM32F103

 C-Sky debug server contains a set of cklink firmware files, if you have a STM32F103 devboard, you can use 'cklink_lite.hex' shipped with C-Sky debug server to make your own CK-Link debugger.